 K3.7 Client-Data Reporting Configuration

-This document specifies a Metrics reporting scheme in subclause 5.9.
-However, in several cases an external client data collection is used that needs configuration, including the ability to invoke metadata reporting only for a subset of the MPEG DASH parameters.
-Reporting may apply only for a subset of DASH requests.
-A set of filters for configuring a subset of filters is provided in Table K.7.
+This document specifies a the configuration of Metrics reporting scheme in subclause 5.9.
+However, in several cases an external client data collection may be used that needs configuration, including the ability to invoke metadata reporting only for a subset of the DASH Media Presentation.

+In addition, system itself and the

+The configuration of a reporting system is provided in Table K.7.

 Table K.7 — Client Metadata Reporting filters